 - Crush injury/acute traumatic peripheral ischemia

-- Progressive necrotizing infections (aka flesh eating bacteria)
+- Progressive necrotizing infections (flesh-eating bacteria)

 - Traumatic wounds

-Our wound care treatment
+Our wound care treatments

 Treatment options for your wound may include: